October 6, 2010

 Well, this place is amazing not only because the owners are very kind, but also food is delicious and very cheap.
 I love to have breakfast here.
 This morning I had a “heavy breakfast”, with porridge (that before I moved to London I didn’t know what it was, now I love it), two slices of toasted bread, butter and jam, two eggs (boiled, fried or in omelet, as you prefer), baked potatoes with sweet peppers and onion, tea or coffee.
 All this at only 95 euro cents.
 70 cents for the “simple” breakfast, without porridge.
 Every morning I’m happy to get out of bed because I know I’m having breakfast there.

-There are other restaurants equally pretty, ma I grew fond of this family, so when I can I come here (when the Dutch guy introduced us to this place I questioned why he was eating at the same place all the time, with all the options available.
+There are other restaurants equally pretty, but I grew fond of this family, so when I can I come here (when the Dutch guy introduced us to this place I wondered why he was eating at the same place all the time, with all the options available.
 Now I know).

 Unfortunately tonight all 5 tables were full, so with a Finnish girl met at the Annapurna Base Camp (Hilde was in bed with a stomach ache) we went to another place.
 By the lake.
 I was there yesterday with Hilde.
 Very nice place.
 With plastic tables facing the lake.
 It made me wish I had a house by the water.
 Not on the Adriatic Riviera, it’s too flat.
 Somewhere with rocks and big waves.
 I wonder if there’s a place like this in Italy or if I should move to Cornwall?